pieroproietti/penguins-eggs/README.md

 ### Install prerequisites
 Of course penguins-eggs need [nodejs](https://nodejs.org/en/download/package-manager/) installed.

+penguins-eggs depend on this packages (lvm2 parted squashfs-tools xorriso live-boot syslinux syslinux-common isolinux pxelinux).
-You need also to install this packages, before to can start to use penguins-eggs.
+Let's go to install them, before to start to use it.
+Copy and paste the following two lines:

 ```sudo apt-get update```